-This standard is identical with ISO/IEC 29182-1:2013, "Information technology - Sensor networks: Sensor Network Reference Architecture (SNRA) - Part 1: General overview and requirements" published by the International Organization for Standardization.
+This standard is identical with ISO/IEC 29182-2:2013, "Information technology - Sensor networks: Sensor Network Reference Architecture (SNRA) - Part 2: Vocabulary and terminology" published by the International Organization for Standardization.

 NOTE - Reference to International Standards are replaced by applicable Singapore Standards and Technical References.